michiakig/sicp/README.markdown

 **Exercise 5.5.**

-**Exercise 5.6.** Ben Bitdiddle observes that the Fibonacci machine's controller sequence has an extra <tt>save</tt> and an extra <tt>restore</tt>, which can be removed to make a faster machine.
+X **Exercise 5.6.** Ben Bitdiddle observes that the Fibonacci machine's controller sequence has an extra <tt>save</tt> and an extra <tt>restore</tt>, which can be removed to make a faster machine.
 Where are these instructions?